LibAM: An Area Matching Framework for Detecting Third-party Libraries in Binaries: Methodology

 \subsubsection{Anchor Alignment}

 After calculating structural similarity, numerous non-homologous functions with similar structures and similar areas still exist, leading to false positives and false negatives in TPL detection results.
 Considering the importance of one-to-one matching of nodes between two areas in the graph-matching domain, we explore the potential for improved TPL detection by considering the number of matched anchor pairs.
 Intuitively, an area is more likely to be a reused area if it has a higher number of matched anchor pairs.
+We refer to the approach in previous work LibDB \cite{LibDB}, where they determine the reuse by detecting whether the matched nodes on the FCG have three common edges.
+However, LibDB \cite{LibDB} suffers from an \textbf{\textit{overlapping}} problem, which is discussed in detail below.
+In order to solve the overlapping problem and compute a more accurate number of aligned nodes between areas, we propose an Anchor Alignment algorithm to compute the similarity by computing the maximum length of a one-to-one alignment relation of matched nodes in two areas.

 One of the challenges encountered is the \textbf{\textit{overlapping}} phenomenon.
 Because all function pairs whose similarity is larger than the threshold are seen as anchor pairs during the anchor detection phase, one target function may be associated with multiple candidate TPL functions while other target functions may only be related to one candidate node, which is called \textbf{\textit{overlapping}}.
 For example, in Figure 8(a), nodes A and C on the TPL FCG have three matched nodes on the Target FCG.
 To address this issue, a naive approach would be to enumerate all matching combinations to obtain all groups of aligned areas.
 However, this approach is computationally intensive and time-consuming due to the vast number of possible combinations.